bluestar/cloud-init/README.md

 # cloud-init
-A collection of scripts to setup an individual host
+A collection of scripts to setup a linux host